 The isolation performance of the Anker SoundCore Life 2 is okay.
 Even if they are ANC headphones, they don’t do that great of a job at blocking lower frequency noises like engine rumbles, meaning they won’t be ideal for commuting.
 However, they isolate well against work environments noise such as ambient chatter and A/C noises, so they’ll be suitable for the office.
 Also, they don’t leak too much, so you might be able to block even more noise by raising your volume without disturbing people.

 The Anker SoundCore Life 2 have a mediocre isolation performance.
 With the ANC (active noise cancellation) enabled, they achieve about 7dB of isolation in the bass range, which is disappointing.
 This means they won’t do a great job at blocking out the rumble of airplane and bus engines.
 In the mid-range, important for blocking out ambient speech, they isolate by 15dB, which is good.
 In the treble range, occupied by sharp sounds like S and Ts and fan noises like A/C systems, they isolate by 36dB, which is also good.
-If you want similar headphones that isolate more, look at the Anker SoundCore Space NC or the TaoTronics TT-BH060.
+If you want similar headphones that isolate more, look at the Anker SoundCore Space NC, the TaoTronics TT-BH060 or the Mixcder E9.

 The leakage performance of the SoundCore Life 2 is good.
 The significant portion of leakage sits between 400Hz and 5KHz, which is a relatively broad range.
 This results in a leakage that sounds fuller and more comprehensible than the leakage of in-ears and earbuds, but not as much as open-back headphones.
 However, the overall level of leakage is not too loud.
 With the music at 100dB SPL, the leakage at 1 foot away averages at 37dB SPL and peaks at 47dB SPL, which is just under the noise floor of most offices.